polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

     }
 ```

-- `slot`: the slot number
+- `slot`: The slot number
-- `validator_index`: block's author index relative to the on-chain validators sequence.
+- `validator_index`: Block's author index relative to the on-chain validators sequence.
 - `randomness_source`: VRF signature used to generate per-block randomness.

 Given the `seal_vrf_input` constructed using the primary or secondary method,
-the claim is derived as follows:
+the randomness source signature is generated as follows:

 ```rust
     let randomness_vrf_input = CONCAT(